 ERDO is the humanitarian agency of the Pentecostal Assemblies of Canada; the PAONL has long supported and partnered with the PAOC and ERDO.

 A massive famine struck Ethiopia in 1983, and before it had finished, an estimated one million people lost their lives.
 To respond to the massive need, leaders at The Pentecostal Assemblies of Canada made a decision that would bring focus, energy and resources in a new way to serve the sick and hungry.
-From the biblical call to “do good”, Emergency Relief & Development Overseas, or ERDO, was born.
+From the biblical call to “do good”, ERDO was born.

 ERDO now serves children and their families in more than 30 developing countries, and was recognized by The Financial Post in 2014 as one of the “Top 25 Charities in Canada“.